SriraamIyer/my-repo/Airport-operations-VS airline-operations-at-airport.md

-# Airport Operations VS Airline Operations At Airport
+# Airport operations VS airline operations at airport

 ## Most airports in India use airline services for their operations while some use their own services and are not dependent on the airline’s services.